-Ecuadorian churrasco is a traditional dish made with steaks, grilled , or sometimes fried in an onion and pepper sauce, topped with a fried egg and served with rice, fries, plantains and salad.
+Ecuadorian churrasco is a traditional dish made with steaks, grilled or sometimes fried thin steak in a onion and pepper mix, topped with a crispy fried egg served with rice, French fries, ripe plantains and salad.

-- 2 lb thin beef steaks - skirts, flank or hanger type steaks are a good choice, for a higher end version of this dish you can also use sirloin, ribeye or tenderloin steaks
+- 2 lb beef steaks skirt steak, flank or hanger type steaks are a good choice, for a higher end version of this dish you can also use sirloin, ny style, ribeye or tenderloin steaks

 - 1 tbs ground cumin

 - 1 tbs oregano

 - 1 red onion cut in thick slices

 - 1-2 bell peppers red/green or any color you want , cut into slices

 - 2 tomatoes cut into thick slices

 - Mix the crushed garlic, cumin, salt and pepper together to make a marinade for the meat.